velitasali/notes/_posts/2020-10-15-modern-roman-2-2.md

 author: tasali
 title: Modern Roman - Week 2.2
 date: 2020-10-15 13:00:00 +300
-description:
-summary:
-tags: [formalism]
+description: What exactly was modernism?
+What did it have and who influenced it?
+summary: Modernism is a result of many changes.
+After the industrial revolution, reason was the driving force.
+After the wars leading hopelessness and theories (Einstein, Newton, Freud, Jung) altering how existence is perceived, the literary movement followed along and rejected what led these changes in the first place.
+tags: [modernism, formalism, dadaism, vorticism, dadaism, expressionism, futurism]
 category: ELIT403
 ---

-Literature in **Formalism** is regarded as craft.
+Literature in **formalism** is regarded as craft.
 The idea is to feed the desire for creativity and originality.
 Modernist poetry often includes foreign languages, dense vocabulary and invented words.

 Narrative continuity is broken up.
 Traditional syntax is violated.
 A conventional way of representing characters is abandoned.

+Other features include;

-Nostalgia for the past.
-Lamentation for the loss of grand narratives.
-The idea of stability, progress and religion is lost.
+* Nostalgia for the past.
+* Lamentation for the loss of grand narratives.
+* The idea of stability, progress and religion is lost.

-Most of the literary works of the Modern Age were influenced by the disillusionment that came after the World War.
+Most of the literary works of the Modern Age were influenced by the disillusionment (seeing without filters, i.e. with no understanding of afterlife) that came after the World War.

 Irony, satire and comparisons are used frequently to illustrate points in regard to society.

-Corruption and decline in faith, values were not easily to fix which occurred in Modernism.
+Corruption and decline in faith and values, which occurred in Modernism were not easily fixable.

-You need to destroy

 ## Themes